syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 ![](SfDataGrid_images/AutoRowHeight_Android.png)

-## Change CaptionSummaryRow Height
+## Customize caption summary row height

-SfDataGrid allows you to customize the height of the CaptionSummaryRow in the scrolling region by setting the height of the CaptionSummaryRow in `SfDataGrid.QueryRowHeight`event.
-The default height of the CaptionSummaryRow is `50`.
-This property responds to runtime changes and hence you can customize it based on your requirement.
-Setting this property will change the height of all the caption summary row in the body region with the common value.
+SfDataGrid allows you to customize the height of the `CaptionSummaryRow` by setting the height of the caption rows in the `SfDataGrid.QueryRowHeight` event.
+By default the `CaptionSummaryRow` renders with the height of the [SfDataGrid.RowHeight](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~RowHeight.html) which is `50`.

 The following code example illustrates how to customize CaptionSummaryRow height in SfDataGrid.